anticolon/BedsideClock/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-You are free to use, modify, and share this work for personal, non-commercial purposes, provided you give appropriate credit.
-Commercial use is not permitted without prior written permission.

-Commercial use — including selling devices, kits, or services based on this project — is prohibited without prior written permission from the author.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the conditions of the MIT License.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 USE AT YOUR OWN RISK.